Parsl/parslguts/elaborating.rst

 * When resource monitoring is turned on, the DFK wraps the users task in a monitoring wrapper at launch, at `parsl/dataflow/dflow.py line 74 <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/dataflow/dflow.py#L747>`_.
 This wrapper starts a separate unix process that runs alongside the worker, sending information about resource usage (such as memory and CPU times) back to the monitoring system.

-* The python_app timeout parameter is implemented as a thread which injects an exception into an executing Python app when the timeout is reached.
+* The python_app timeout parameter is implemented as wrapper which starts a thread to injects an exception into an executing Python app when the timeout is reached.
 See `parsl/app/python.py line 18 <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/app/python.py#L18>`_.

 * All apps are wrapped with ``wrap_error``.
 This wrapper (defined in `parsl/app/errors.py line 134 <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/app/errors.py#L134>`_) catches exceptions raised by the user's app code and turns it into a  RemoteExceptionWrapper object.
 This is intended to make execution more robust when used with executors which do not properly handle exceptions in running tasks.
 The RemoteExceptionWrapper is unwrapped back into a Python exception as part of the Data Flow Kernel's result handling.